borumv/pizza-project/README.md

-# Pizza-shop: Full-Stack Spring Boot and React Application
+# 🍕Pizza-shop: Full-Stack Spring Boot and React Application🍕

-## Overview
+## 🔎 Overview 🔎
 This full-stack project is an imitation of an online pizza shop, providing various filtering options and order placement functionality.
 The backend is developed using Spring Boot, while the frontend is built with React.
 The project aims to simulate a seamless pizza ordering experience with extensive filtering capabilities.

-## Table of Contents
+## 🗂️ Table of Contents 🗂️
 - [Project Overview](#overview)
 - [Features](#features)
 - [Technologies Used](#technologies-used)